-- Windows and UNIX
+- Windows and UNIX - Windows

-- Windows

-- UNIX
+UNIX

-- 3. Click Add Site or Add Subnet to specify the sites or subnets in this audit store. - If you select Add Site, you are prompted to select an Active Directory site. - If you select Add Subnet, you are prompted to type the network address and subnet mask.
+- 3. Click Add Site or Add Subnet to specify the sites or subnets in this audit store. - If you select Add Site, you are prompted to select an Active Directory site. - If you select Add Subnet, you are prompted to type the network address and subnet mask. - Note: The Windows components for DirectAudit now support IPv6.
+The Add Subnet dialog for subnetbased scopes requires both IPv4 and IPv6 subnets in CIDR format (e.g., 192.168.16.0/24 or fe80:1234::/64).
+This approach simplifies the UI and accommodates IPv6, which lacks old-style subnet masks.
+A tooltip displays the required format when hovering over the input field.